Which Tea Is the Healthiest? The Benefits of the Most Popular Teas

 Chamomile tea is a classic for a reason: This caffeine-free herbal tea derived from the chamomile flower has been shown to boost immune function, making it an ideal hot beverage to drink before bed or while sick.

 “Chamomile has been used as an herbal medication since ancient times, is still popular today, and probably will continue to be used in the future because it contains various bioactive phytochemicals that could provide therapeutic effects.
-Chamomile can help in improving cardiovascular conditions, stimulate the immune system, and provide some protection against cancer,” concluded a study published in Molecular Medicine Reports.
+Chamomile can help in improving cardiovascular conditions, stimulating the immune system, and providing some protection against cancer,” concluded a study published in Molecular Medicine Reports.

 8. Turmeric Tea